koenbeuk/ScenarioTests/README.md

 }
 ```

-Facts will fail if the database fails to be created or destroyed
+Tests will fail if the database fails to be created or destroyed.
+Preconditions running before the target test will always be evaluated.
+Post conditions will only be evaluated based on the ExecutionPolicy of your scenario.

 #### Can I have async facts
 Certainly, there are overloads for facts and theories that return a task; an example: